+Mr. Randall Eller, aged 51, is the Sales Vice President of Datatronic Distribution, Inc. responsible for the sales and marketing of the Group's products in North America.
+Mr. Eller has more than 15 years of experience in sales and marketing of magnetic and electronic components.
+He joined the Group in 1989.

+Mr. Patrick Julienne, aged 54, is the Sales Manager of Datamax S.A.R.L, responsible for sales and marketing of the Group's products in Europe.
+Mr. Julienne obtained a degree in Electronic from the Technology Universitary Institute in Paris.
+Mr. Julienne has over 20 years of experience in electronics industry.
+He joined the Group in 2007.

-Mr. Wong Ning, aged 58, is the Deputy General Manager of the Group responsible for the management of the Group's operations in Shunde, the PRC.
+Mr. Wong Ning, aged 59, is the Deputy General Manager of the Group responsible for the management of the Group's operations in Shunde, the PRC.
 Mr. Wong has over 20 years of experience in the management and administration in manufacturing industry.
 He joined the Group in 1990.

-Mr. Randall Eller, aged 50, is the Sales Vice President of Datatronic Distribution, Inc. responsible for the sales and marketing of the Group's products in North America.
-Mr. Eller has more than 15 years of experience in sales and marketing of magnetic and electronic components.
-He joined the Group in 1989.

-Mr. Alain Lotode, aged 59, is the Sales Manager of Datamax S.A.R.L. responsible for the sales and marketing of the Group's products in Europe.
-Mr. Lotode has over 20 years of experience in the electronics industry.
-He joined the Group in 1996.